hbivnm/Venom-Crosshairs/README.md

 - [x] Add a button to sync crosshairs from public repo (eliminates having to wait for new update for newly added crosshairs)
 - [x] Show/Hide console ~~(state saved inbetween session)~~.
 - [x] Easier to read/understand state of installation/update.
-- [x] Suggestion by Pijukazz: Add no explosion to scripts for explosive weapons. (this will also solve crosshair issues related to explosive weapons, big thanks to shinso)
+- [x] Add no explosion to scripts for explosive weapons. (this will also solve crosshair issues related to explosive weapons, big thanks to shinso)
 - [x] ~~Rename "Add to all" button.~~ Removed button instead.
 - [x] TF2 Path input field saved inbetween sessions.
-- [x] Suggestion by Pijukazz: Add a button for adding a crosshair ONLY to selected class ("Add to *CLASS*").
+- [x] Add a button for adding a crosshair ONLY to selected class ("Add to *CLASS*").
-- [x] Suggestion by Kanga: Buttons for "Add to all PRIMARY/SECONDARY/MELEE.
+- [x] Checkboxes to "Add to all PRIMARY/SECONDARY/MELEE.
 - [x] Make console read-only (thanks depi LOL)

 # Original idea